The World of Suzie Wong: Sequels

 In 2008, Sebastian Gerard wrote an unauthorised sequel to the novel, For Goodness Sake: the Afterlife of Suzie Wong.
 The book is set in 1998 Hong Kong, 47 years after the events in Mason's book.
-Gerard's novel explores the experience of Dr. Marco Podesta, a Vietnam War veteran who is in Hong Kong for research.
+Gerard's novel explores the experience of Dr. Marco Podesta, a Vietnam War veteran in Hong Kong for research.
 The book is Gerard's interpretation of what might have happened after the ending of the film, which was slightly more ambiguous than the ending in Mason's novel.
-Gerard's novel speculates that there might have been a real Robert and Suzie who were the inspiration for the story, and that only through them could we know if such an improbable romance might have endured.
+Gerard's novel speculates that there might have been a real Robert and Suzie, who were the inspiration for the story, and that only through them could we know if such an improbable romance might have endured.

-There is also an unofficial modern interpretation of the World of Suzie Wong by Leon Pang, written in 2010, titled Suzie.
-One of the characters in the book takes the name of Suzie Wong in an attempt to latch on to the fame of the original character.
-The novel explores 60 years of changes in Hong Kong, and themes include poverty, the rise of China, employment instability in the world in 2008, outsourcing, and the failings of capitalism.
+An unofficial modern interpretation of the World of Suzie Wong by Leon Pang was written in 2010 titled Suzie.
+A character in the book takes the name of Suzie Wong in an attempt to latch on to the fame of the original character.
+The novel explores 60 years of changes in Hong Kong and themes include poverty, the rise of China, global employment instability in 2008, outsourcing and the failings of capitalism.